shpunter/numio-bigmath/README.md

     - `sqrt`: Calculating the square root of a number.
     - `cbrt`: Calculating the cube root of a number.
     - `abs`: Calculating the absolute value of a number.
+    - `mod`: Modulo operation, which finds the remainder when one number is divided by another
 - **Number Base Conversion:**
     - `toBase`: Converting a number to a specified base.
     - `isHex`: Checking if a string is a valid hexadecimal number.